Hampton VAMC Domiciliary

 Hampton VAMC Domiciliary - Hampton, VA

 Hampton Vamc Domiciliary is an addiction treatment center located at 100 Emancipation Drive, Building 148 in the 23667 zip code in Hampton, VA.
 It is operated by the U. S. Department of Veterans Affairs.
-Hampton Vamc Domiciliary provides naltrexone administration, buprenorphine maintenance and relapse prevention from naltrexone.
-Some of the treatment approaches used by Hampton Vamc Domiciliary include motivational interviewing, counseling for substance abuse and anger management.
-Hampton Vamc Domiciliary also specializes in detox services and offers inpatient alcohol detox, residential benzodiazepines detox and in-patient methamphetamines detoxification.
-Hampton Vamc Domiciliary provides long term drug rehab, 90 day inpatient drug rehab and residential drug detox.
-It also provides residential treatment for drug use, inpatient dual diagnosis treatment and transitional housing.
+Hampton Vamc Domiciliary provides buprenorphine maintenance, buprenorphine detoxification and administers naltrexone.
+Some of the treatment approaches used by Hampton Vamc Domiciliary include counseling for substance abuse, motivational interviewing and anger management.
+Hampton Vamc Domiciliary also specializes in detox services and offers inpatient alcohol detoxification, residential benzodiazepines detox and inpatient opioid detoxification.
+Hampton Vamc Domiciliary provides short-term residential drug rehab, residential drug rehab and residential drug detoxification.
+It also provides inpatient drug detoxification, transitional housing and inpatient dual diagnosis treatment.

 Address: 100 Emancipation Drive, Building 148, Hampton, VA 23667